-In addition to the CAP, the speech intelligibility rating (SIR) test should be administered at all intervals in all age categories to measure the speech intelligibility of the implanted child (table 5).
+In addition to the CAP, the speech intelligibility rating (SIR) test should be administered at all intervals in all age categories to measure the speech intelligibility of the implanted child (Figure 3).
 By listening to a short passage of everyday speech, speech intelligibility can be quantified using a scale between 0 and 10.
-The SIR consists of five performance categories ranging from "pre-recognizable words in spoken language" to "connect speech is intelligible to all listeners" [17].
+The SIR consists of five performance categories ranging from "pre-recognizable words in spoken language" to "connected speech is intelligible to all listeners" (18).